stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 info.pQueueCreateInfos = StructureHelper.pointer(queues.entrySet(), VkDeviceQueueCreateInfo::new, Builder::populate);
 ```

-Finally we also provide a generalised custom stream collector which is more convenient in some cases:
+Finally a generalised custom stream collector is provided which is more convenient in some cases:

 ```java
 /**